isabelalemos/course-dbt/greenery/week_2_project.md

 #### Explain the product mart models you added.
 Why did you organize the models in the way you did?
+For all the models I've created, I first idealised how I would like to have the final marts model to reply the questions from the business.
+In Core, the marts model are still very basic, thus no intermeadiate models were needed.
+For product, some level of aggregation was needed for reporting the metrics, and also making combinations (joins) of data living in different tables, thus the need of intermediate models.

+The final fact table (fact_product_conversion) aims to report the conversion per product on a daily basis.
+Daily based report are usually granular enough for most questions from the business, specially when they can be easily rolled up to less granular levels, such as week or month.

+To achieve that, 3 information types were needed: count of events, count of orders with each product, product details (just so it could be reported with the product name, which is usually more meaninful than a GUID).
+The last one could be obtained directly from product model available in staging layer, while the other 2 still needed some tweaks and aggregations to be presented in the way they were needed, therefore they were created in intermediate layer.
+The events required only reorganising a table from staging, while the orders per product actually required information from 2 staging tables, so also a join was needed in this model.

+So overall, marts model point to: staging models, if in correct level, and intermediate models, if data transformations were needed for the required level.
+Joins are included in this model, as it is a more complex model.
+Intermediante models point to staging models, but also joins might be included in needed.

 ## Part 2.
 Tests